TarikGul/math-vis/README.md

 ## Torus

-The first completed shape and
+The first completed shape

+Console controls for the Torus need to be finished, and the state management for the console.